Undergraduate and Graduate Credit Courses

 Degree credit is not awarded for a repeat course.

 Repeat courses are identified by their subject and course number (for example, MGMT E-4000 Organizational Behavior and MGMT S-4000 Organizational Behavior are the same courses) and occasionally by a notation in the course description (for example, “Students may not take both ECON E-1600 and ECON S-1615 for degree or certificate credit”).

 You may not repeat a course to earn degree credit or improve your grade point average (GPA).
 A repeated course will appear on your transcript in brackets and will not count toward the degree or your GPA unless a failing grade is earned.

-The only exception is if you need to repeat a required course because you earned a grade below the minimum and there are no alternative courses to choose (e.g., EXPO 25), both grades count toward the GPA and you have only two attempts to earn the required grade (a withdrawal/WD grade counts as an attempt).
+- You may repeat a required course because you earned a grade below the minimum and there are no alternative courses to choose (e.g., EXPO 25).
+In this case, both grades count toward the GPA and you have only two attempts to earn the required grade (a withdrawal/WD grade counts as an attempt).